Back

 The best way to accomplish this is to create a section about you on your portfolio.
 Consider making an “About” section, like the ones you see on the websites of many companies, that’s all about you and your story as a person and a professional.

-Remember to include a picture of yourself and your background story, and don’t shy away from including personal stuff.
+Remember to include a picture of yourself and your background story, and don’t avoid including personal stuff.
 I speak from experience that even the silliest personal hobbies not only help to humanize you in the eyes of others but can also work as a hire-hook!

 Conclusion

 Your work deserves to be seen and appreciated.
-A portfolio, a good one, can help you find more work and even specialize in what you want to.
+A good portfolio can help you find more work and even specialize.
 If you dedicate time and love to it, the results you reap can benefit your career.
-So consider putting in the time and effort to create that excellent portfolio showing the world how awesome you are!
+So consider putting in the time and effort to create that excellent portfolio that shows the world how awesome you are!

 See more articles by Haward Méndez.